Preparing patients for telehealth

 - Announcing services in local newspapers and radio

-Patients are likely to have a lot of questions about what to expect from a telehealth visit.
-Here are some key things you can cover to help them feel at ease.
+Patients are likely to have questions about what to expect from a telehealth appointment.
+Here are some key topics to help them feel at ease.

-- Where to find your electronic Notice of Privacy Practices
+- Ways you will protect their privacy and personal information, including where to find the electronic Notice of Privacy Practices

 Benefits of telehealth

 - No need to commute, travel in bad weather, take as much time off of work, or arrange child care